Piyu-Pika/Chatter-G/README.md

 This project is a college assignment aimed at learning and showcasing advanced mobile and backend development skills.
 Key features include:
 - Real-time text messaging using WebSockets.
 - Audio and video calls using WebRTC.
-- AI-powered chat assistance (integrated via xAI API).
+- AI-powered chat assistance (integrated via AI API).
 - User authentication with Firebase.
 - Data management with MongoDB and CockroachDB.